hstalker/dotfiles/README.md

  * Reboot/logout & login.

 ### Vim
+Should configure on its own when you run the setup script, but manual steps:

  * Start Vim.
  * Run `:PlugUpgrade`and then `:PlugUpdate`.
  * Run `:PlugInstall`.
  * Exit Vim

 ### Emacs
+Should configure on its own when you run the setup script, but manual steps:

  * Start emacs.
  * Wait.
  * Complete any prompts.